MihirOjha/GenSherlockLLM/README.md

 # 🕵️‍♂️ Sherlock HoLLMs — A Fine-Tuned GPT-2 Model on the Sherlock Holmes Canon

+I remember the first detective I read about was Sherlock Holmes.
+I love his analytical mindset (something I would want to incorporate minus being a "high functioning sociopath") and the simple process of elimination he employes to uncover the truth.
+So I thought, hey, how would Sherlock adivse me on getting me into cooking.
+But I quickly learnt that ideas are one thing but implementation is another beasy I was not prepared for.
+Hence, my unpolished, unrefined version of at least getting the model to generate sherlockian style prose.
+Hope you find something of value from this.
+If you stumbled upon this project and liked the idea and want to collab, please reach out.
+I would love feedback and learn so much more.

 Sherlock HoLLMs is a lightweight language model fine-tuned on **all Sherlock Holmes novels and short stories by Sir Arthur Conan Doyle**.

 The goal is to generate _Holmes-style prose_ — short deductions, philosophical reflections, and Victorian-era storytelling with a Sherlockian tone.